Alan Hale Jr.: Other ventures

 In addition to acting, Hale co-owned Alan Hale's Lobster Barrel, a restaurant he opened in the mid-1970s.
-The Lobster Barrel was located on La Cienega Boulevard on Los Angeles's Restaurant Row.
-According to Hale's agent, Hale was "phased out" of the business in 1982.
-He later opened Alan Hale's Quality and Leisure Travel office.
+The Lobster Barrel was located on La Cienega Boulevard along Los Angeles’ Restaurant Row.
+According to Hale's agent, he was "phased out" of the business in 1982 and later opened Alan Hale's Quality and Leisure Travel office.

 Personal life

-Hale was married twice; his first marriage was on March 12, 1943 in Hollywood to Bettina Reed Doerr, with whom he had four children: Alan Brian, Chris, Lana, and Dorian.
+Hale was married twice; his first marriage was on March 12, 1943, in Hollywood to Bettina Reed Doerr, with whom he had four children: Alan Brian, Chris, Lana, and Dorian.
 The couple later divorced.
 In 1964, Hale married former singer Naomi Grace Ingram, to whom he remained married until his death.

 Death

-Hale died on January 2, 1990, of thymus cancer at St. Vincent Medical Center in Los Angeles at age 68.
-His body was cremated, and his ashes were sprinkled into the Pacific Ocean.
+Hale died on January 2, 1990 of thymus cancer at St. Vincent Medical Center in Los Angeles at age 68.
+His body was cremated and his ashes were sprinkled into the Pacific Ocean.
 His Gilligan's Island co-star Dawn Wells was in attendance, representing the surviving members of the cast.

 For his contribution to the television industry, Alan Hale Jr. has a star on the Hollywood Walk of Fame located at 6653 Hollywood Boulevard.